lukemurraynz/lukemurraynz.github.io/blog/2021-12-30-git-using-github-desktop-on-windows-for-sysadmins.md

 Although Github Desktop is published by Github – this doesn't mean you cannot use a git repository hosted by another provider, such as Azure DevOps.

 This article assumes that you have a Git repository initialized already; you can create free repositories from [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/?nav=min&WT.mc_id=AZ-MVP-5004796 "Azure DevOps") or [Github](https://github.com/ "GitHub").
-Microsoft owns Azure DevOps and Github; personally, I have moved from Azure DevOps to Github for my git repositories but utilize AzureDevOps pipelines.
+Microsoft owns Azure DevOps and Github; personally, I have moved from Azure DevOps to Github for my git repositories but use AzureDevOps pipelines.

 ![Git High level workflow](/images/posts/HLGit_Workflow.png "Git High level workflow")